TripleAleph/GameDevelopment/README.md

 # 🕹️ Game Development – Unity Game Project – Fantasy Adventure Prototype

-BS.c Computer Science - Game Development Course - Final Project This repository contains a Unity-based game prototype created as part of my studies in Computer Science.
+BS.c Computer Science - Game Development Course - Final Project.

+This repository contains a Unity-based game prototype created as part of my studies in Computer Science.
 The game is a fantasy-themed third-person experience built using Unity's game engine, with custom-designed levels, characters, and interaction systems.

 ## 🎯 Project Overview